Northland Wealth Recognized as an Elite Independent for it's Award Winning Alternative Approach

 Being fully independent, allows Northland to use their philosophy when it comes to investments and do what they feel is best for the families they work with.
 “We put the families we serve first and foremost.
 We believe if we do that on an investment and service basis, it will come back to us over time and that has occurred.
 If you are about clients first, it is best for them and you long term.”

 Northland’s approach has gained them numerous individual and firm accolades.
-For Salzer, he was named Best Advisor for Alternative Investments at the 2018 Wealth Professional Awards.
+For Salzer, he was named Best Advisor for Alternative Investments at the 2018 and 2019 Wealth Professional Awards.
 Meanwhile, the firm recently was named Best Family Office in North America, under $2.5B in AUM at the 2019 Family Wealth Report Awards.

 Now, Northland is focused on expanding to the US.
-Later this year they plan to add a Miami office to the two they currently operate in Markham and Calgary.
+Later this year they plan to add a Miami office to the two they currently operate in Oakville and Calgary.
 “The Miami expansion will be an SEC licensed registered investment advisor.
 That way we can increase the number of families we serve across the United States and we will have full cross-border services between Canada and the US,” added Salzer.